app.loshadki

 How to troubleshoot the error shhist could not parse inserted string?

-One more issue could be with the history built-in command, if that is an alias, it might not behave as expected.
-You can check it with type history, it should say history is a shell builtin, if it is something different, please use \ in front of the history command in your configuration like \history that will call the built-in command instead of your alias.
+One more issue could be with the history built-in command.
+If that is an alias, it might not behave as expected.
+You can check it with type history - it should say history is a shell builtin.
+If it is something different, please use \ in front of the history command in your configuration like \history that will call the built-in command instead of your alias.

 Privacy Policy